China's Iran Diplomacy

 Why Beijing has leverage

-Global Politics, the key fact is leverage, not diplomacy theater.
+For Global Politics, the key fact is leverage, not diplomacy theater.
 China remains the biggest buyer of Iranian oil, and BBC cited figures showing it imported 1.38 million barrels a day from Iran in 2025, about 12% of its total crude imports.
 That makes any Chinese warning to Tehran harder to ignore than a generic U.N. statement, especially when the war has also made the Strait of Hormuz a direct Chinese energy-security problem. (

 BBC News)

 That leverage is also why Beijing is playing a familiar game: low-risk mediation that becomes visible only when an outcome is already possible.
 AP noted that China’s biggest diplomatic win in the region came in 2023, when it helped bring Saudi Arabia and Iran back to formal engagement; analysts say Beijing tends to step in when the parties already have incentives to deal.
-This time, the upside is bigger because the war is entangled with the Trump-Xi summit. (
+This time, the upside is bigger because the war is entangled with the Trump-Xi summit.
+(AP News,

 AP News)